kelvincfong/leaph/_pages/home.md

 </figure>
 </center>

 For exposure assessment, we apply satellite remote sensing to assess consequential exposures such as air pollution, extreme temperatures, and access to green space.
-We also
+We also operate monitoring equipment.

 In population health analyses, we apply epidemiologic methods to estimate the effects of environmental exposures on health outcomes.
 We are especially interested in quantifying environmental health disparities and investigating strategies to advance environmental justice and health equity.